 Jump to:

-⭐️ Why These Scones are the Best
+⭐️ Why These Sourdough Scones are the Best

 - Light and flaky scones with a rich and buttery element.
 They fall somewhere between a cookie and cake with a crisp exterior.